fleetdm/fleet/handbook/marketing/README.md

 **Marketing assets.** Product screenshots and artwork for social media, articles, and other marketing assets can be found in [Collateral](https://www.figma.com/files/project/20798819).

-### Content style guide

-Learn how to communicate as Fleet with guidelines for tone of voice, our approach, grammar and mechanics, and more.
-[Read the content style guide](./content-style-guide).

 ### Publishing Fleet content